milicar/DMSmodel/inbox.md

 ### TODOs

-remove .idea files from repo! and update .gitignore

 id generators return constant id.

 revise "remove descriptors" for both types and documents..

 should getActivityDocumentTypeList be public? currently it's only used in a test

-separate isLoggedIn(user) from isAuthorised(user) checks

 destatic-ise services?